All Products

 Parameters

-Calculate the average of the temperature values collected from all devices.
+Calculate the average temperature across all devices:

 SELECT AVG(temperature) AS temperature FROM sensor;